JasperRecoverer/MTK-TERMINAL/README.md

 ---

-## 💖 Support the Project
+## ☕ Buy the Code a Coffee

-SMF Performance Engine is developed and maintained in my free time.
-While it will always remain **free and open**, you can show your support by:
+SMF Performance Engine runs on passion, late nights, and pure curiosity.
+While every line of code will forever stay free and accessible, here is how you can help keep the engine running:

-- ⭐ **Starring** the GitHub repository
+🌟 Drop a Star: Smash that GitHub ⭐ to put us on the community map.

-- 🤝 **Sharing** the project with others
+⚡ Amplify: Pass the repo link to your friends and server communities.

-- 📬 Reaching out for feedback or collaboration
+💡 Join the Conversation: Send over your feature wishlists, bug spots, or collab proposals.

 ---